 Dogs are better trainers than we are.
-They don’t know anything about learning theory but get along perfectly well with whom they want, don’t get too upset with a growl, over confident with a yes, depressed with a no, they make us pay them expensive food and medical care, get up early and go late to bed so they can go sniffing other dogs’ urine; and all that just because they sit, stand, drop and look silly at us when we ask them so.
+They don’t know anything about learning theory but get along perfectly well with whom they want.
+Dogs don’t get too upset with a growl, overconfident with a yes, and depressed with a no. They force us to get early up and go late to bed so they can go sniffing other dogs’ urine.
+We pay them expensive food and medical care.
+And we do all that just because they sit and stand and look silly at us when we ask them so.

 I remember, when I was a young student, listening to Professor Lorenz telling us that dogs were better ethologists than we were because they paid more attention to our body language than we did ourselves.
 That stuck… and still does.

 Featured image: Dogs are better trainers than we are (by A. Jones).

 Learn more in our course Ethology and Behaviorism.
 Based on Roger Abrantes’ book “Animal Training My Way—The Merging of Ethology and Behaviorism,” this online course explains and teaches you how to create a stable and balanced relationship with any animal.
 It analyses the way we interact with our animals, combines the best of ethology and behaviorism and comes up with an innovative, yet simple and efficient approach to animal training.
 A state-of-the-art online course in four lessons including videos, a beautiful flip-pages book, and quizzes.